Debb07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission
+Adds execute permission to owner and group owner